NaN-tic/trytond-product_search_code/doc/index.rst

 Product Search Code Module
 ##########################

-The product_search_code module search in Product Template by code
+* Search by code in product template
+* Add keyword to template to product